luiscaceres2003/Sales_Data_Analysis_2025/README.md

 Here is our general step-by-step approach to creating and finding a solution for our dilemma.
 1. Acquire the dataset from Kaggle
 2. Explore/Prepare the data in Excel
-3. Prepare the data in Excel
-4. Import data into SQL Server
+3. Import data into SQL Server
-5. Clean/Test data in SQL
+4. Clean/Test data in SQL
-6. Build and Visualize data in Power BI
+5. Build and Visualize data in Power BI
-7. Generate insights and document findings
+6. Generate insights and document findings
-8. Publish the data to Github
+7. Publish the data to Github

 ### Data Exploration
 Here is a quick overview of the dataset: